lawrenceamer/0xsp-Mongoose/WIN_Readme.md

 ### Examples Without WebApi

 ```
-./agent -c -k -p { this will run 3 scans at the same time with out sending results into Web Api }
+./agent -c -e -p { this will run 3 scans at the same time with out sending results into Web Api }
 ```

 ### Agent Features